-At production stage, the wider API ecosystem becomes heavily involved with facilities, usually through some sort of API Management tool.
+Once the mainframe APIs have been created and tested, focus moves onto production operations.
+At this stage, the wider API ecosystem becomes heavily involved with facilities, usually through some sort of API Management tool.
 But it is important that best-of-breed mainframe API middleware still maintains a close working relationship with the ecosystem.
 For example, the middleware needs to ensure that the ecosystem has all the necessary information from the mainframe perspective to function effectively, and there will be mainframe-specific areas where the ecosystem will almost certainly be somewhat blind.
-In particular, API models where third-party developers are involved often need to support API analytics, accurately measuring and reporting API activity and usage.
-This is a key component in quality control, helping to identify successful third-party partners and allowing greater usage as confidence grows.
+In particular, API models where third party developers are involved often need to support API analytics of some sort, accurately measuring and reporting API activity and usage.
+This is a key component in quality control, helping to identify successful third part partners and allowing greater usage as confidence grows.

-It is important to consider the question of administration, since mainframe and non-mainframe assets need to be managed seamlessly to gain the most advantage from the API model.
+It is important that any mainframe API middleware considers the question of administration, since mainframe and non-mainframe assets need to be managed seamlessly to gain the most advantage from the API model.
 New APIs need to be implemented, new users need to be authorized for allowed usage, and APIs being replaced may need to be closed out, to mention just a few administrative tasks that need to be addressed.
 In addition, API execution may span different locations as well as environments, even spreading as far as into partner and other third party-companies.
 Therefore, the administration capabilities must include remote operations to encompass end-to-end transaction needs.
 While some of these issues fall within the responsibilities of the ecosystem, the mainframe API middleware needs to support such activities.

+Of course, security is another issue that will be absolutely key to many mainframe companies.
 Mainframe users are accustomed to a high level of security, and mainframe operations are often mission-critical in nature.
 These factors combine to create a high level of concern and potential risk when deploying a mainframe-based API, particularly because prized mainframe assets are now made available to the great wide world of tablets, phones and the Internet of Things (IoT).
 Therefore it is crucial that security is managed carefully, linking up with existing mainframe security facilities in use such as RACF.
 Security in this sense may need to address all four main areas of authentication, privacy (encryption), integrity and non-repudiation.
-Once again, this will be primarily the responsibility of the full API ecosystem, but the mainframe API middleware toolset must be secured from unauthorized usage.
+Once again, this will be primarily the responsibility of the full API ecosystem but the mainframe API middleware toolset must play its part.
+For example, the tools themselves must be secured from unauthorized usage.